 Get the facts, direct to your inbox.

 Supporting Kavanaugh’s nomination might be justified if Manchin were facing a tight race to retain his Senate seat and the Supreme Court were at the top of his constituents’ main concerns headed into the midterms.
 But health care, not the Supreme Court, is by far the most important issue for West Virginia voters, according to polling data released in late September.
-Kavanaugh’s confirmation to the Court is tied for the third most important issue for voters in the West Virginia.
+Kavanaugh’s confirmation to the Court is tied for the third most important issue for voters in West Virginia.

 Kavanaugh, meanwhile, is primed to join the Court’s conservative justices in ruling against the Affordable Care Act (ACA) and any future law aiming to expand health-care access.
 It was a month ago that Georges Benjamin, executive director of the American Public Health Association, expressed alarm about Kavanaugh’s past health-care rulings, telling Healio, “we have enormous concerns and … we would like someone else to be chosen for the court.”